Many professions leverage statistical analysis, operations research or other approaches to data analysis.

 - Meta S. Brown, Creator Storytelling for Data Analysis

-Data analytics is a significant component in decision-making models used by executives and managers in organizations of nearly every size, structure and industry.
-Through its interdisciplinary structure, the SUNY Old Westbury Data Analytics program prepares students to solve problems in a broad array of application areas by providing students with both the scientific training and business skills necessary to advance and succeed, particularly in a STEM career field.
+Data science is a significant component in decision-making models used by executives and managers in organizations of nearly every size, structure and industry.
+Through its interdisciplinary structure, the SUNY Old Westbury Data Science program prepares students to solve problems in a broad array of application areas by providing students with both the scientific training and business skills necessary to advance and succeed, particularly in a STEM career field.

 This degree is specifically designed as a hybrid degree combining a rigorous data science-based curriculum with courses that provide other industry-relevant skill sets.
 Its foundation is in data management.
 Its methods are statistics, pattern recognition, artificial intelligence, and machine learning.

 The 36-credit interdisciplinary Data Science Master’s Degree provides a strong background in data science methodologies.
 The program has strong emphasis on the areas of programming, data management, data mining, machine learning and statistics.
 The degree culminates in a course in project management, a real world internship experience, and a two-semester capstone Data Science Project.